Krešimir Zubak: Wartime political career

 Before the start of the Bosnian War, Zubak was re-employed at the Ministry of Justice, but returned home after Serb forces attacked the village of Usora.
 He was severely wounded during an unsuccessful operation to liberate Doboj, that is, to occupy the strategically important Putnik Hill.
 The bullet went between his chest and armpits and erupted outside in the lower spine.
 Because of that wound, Zubak became 40% disabled, and underwent surgery at a local hospital in Tešanj.
-His family was soon expelled from Doboj, and he went into exile in Vodice near Šibenik.
-Zubak soon went to Herzegovina, while the rest of his family, his wife and two sons, went to Zagreb, where his sons finished law.
+His family was soon expelled from Doboj, and he went into exile in Vodice near Šibenik, Croatia.
+Zubak soon went to Herzegovina, while the rest of his family, his wife and two sons, went to Zagreb, where his sons graduated with law degrees.

-After arriving to Herzegovina, he was appointed Minister of Justice in the Government of Herzeg-Bosnia.
+After arriving to Herzegovina, he was appointed minister of justice in the government of Herzeg-Bosnia.
 He is a signatorie of the Washington Agreement, signed on 18 March 1994.
 After then president of Herzeg-Bosnia, Mate Boban, resigned as president in Livno on 4 April 1994, Zubak was elected as his successor.
-The following month, on 31 May, he was elected the first President of the Federation of Bosnia and Herzegovina at the Constituent Assembly of the President of the Federation of Bosnia and Herzegovina.
+The following month, on 31 May, he was elected the first president of the Federation of Bosnia and Herzegovina at the Constituent Assembly of the office of president of the Federation of Bosnia and Herzegovina.

 Zubak participated in the negotiations on the conclusion of the Dayton Agreement.
 He finally signed the agreement on 14 December 1995.